jgaye/FlaskDocManager/README.md

 The application expects a specific S3 bucket architectue to handle private and public folder for users.
 To set it up, go to Amazon S3 web console.
 1. Create a bucket, it can have any name you want.
-I will refer to it as `bucket_name` below.
 Default bucket options are ok.
 2. In the root of that bucket, create a folder named `home`.
 3. In the `home/` folder, create a folder named `public`. it will hold all files that will be avaialable to all users.
 4. In that same `home/` folder, create one folder for each of your expected Amazon users.
 Those folder must have the exact same name as the user's username.
 Each folder will hold files that are private to the corresponding user.